 I’m a firm believer in having your budget on paper and at your fingertips so you always know exactly where your money is going and your remaining balance.
 Having amounts in your head or guessing isn’t a fail-proof system in taking control of your finances.

 Often we feel if we could just make a little more each month our financial woes would lessen.
-Unfortunately, that isn’t true if you don’t know how to manage the money you have.
-More money without the proper budget will keep you in the same place.
-And we don’t want that!
+While it IS great to make more money, that truly won’t help if you don’t know how to manage the money you have.

 Making the necessary changes is an important step in gaining peace of mind when it comes to your finances and achieving your goals.